kiiroboy/dotfiles/README.md

 cd dotfiles
 ```

-The script will install the config files in to '$HOME/.config'.
-Make sure there is no conflicting files.
+The script will install the config files into ``$HOME/.config``.
+Make sure there is no conflict or the script will overwrite the existing files.
 ```
 ./install.sh
 ```